simyy/DesignPattern/README.md

 ###Contains

+>All src is in the include file, and the file of xxxx_test is for test.

 * observer
 * singleton
 * iterator
 * strategy
 * factory
 * abstract factory

->All src is in include file, and the file of xxxx_test is for test.
+* command

 ###run